Skip to Content

 Keeping your keys organized by attaching them to a carabiner is a worthwhile car hack to improve your ability to keep track of all sorts of keys.
 This makes them easier to find, easy to attach to a belt loop, and less likely to get lost.

-- ✔【Design】- Multicolor Aluminum Caribeener Clips, Silver Steel Ring.
-Spring-Loaded Closing Gate Makes it smoothly to open and close....
+• 【Design】- Multicolor Aluminum Caribeener Clips, Silver Steel Ring.
+Spring-Loaded Closing Gate Makes it smoothly to open and close.
+Coloring...

 Remove Bumper Stickers with WD-40

 We don’t put bumper stickers on our vehicles’ paint (we prefer using the rear window, which makes it easy to safely remove with a razor blade scraper).
-But if you’ve got a bumper sticker you’d like to remove from a painted surface, spray WD-40 on the sticker to make it easier to peel off without leaving a sticky residue.
-(For more great WD-40 hacks, see our post on WD-40 uses on cars.)
+However, if you have a bumper sticker you’d like to remove from a painted surface, spray WD-40 on the sticker to make it easier to peel off without leaving a sticky residue (for more great WD-40 hacks, see our post on WD-40 uses on cars).

 Use Heat to Remove Sticky Residue

-If you’ve tried Tip #12 and you’ve still got some sticky residue left behind from a bumper sticker or any other adhesive, try using a blow dryer or heat gun to carefully apply heat to the area.
-NOTE: A heat gun is not the same as a blow dryer for hair.
-Heat guns get much hotter, so go slow, stay back, and be careful not to overheat or burn the surface of your vehicle (or anything else).
+If you’ve tried Tip #12 and still have some sticky residue left behind from a bumper sticker or other adhesive, try using a blow dryer or heat gun to carefully apply heat to the area.
+NOTE: A heat gun is not the same as a hair dryer.
+Heat guns can reach much higher temperatures, so proceed slowly, maintain a safe distance, and exercise caution to prevent overheating or burning the surface of your vehicle (or any other object).

 Use Seat Warmers for Food

 Bringing a pizza or some other hot take-out food home for dinner?
-Turn the passenger seat heater to the highest temperature and set the container of hot food on the seat to help keep it warm as you travel.
+Turn the passenger seat heater to the highest temperature and place the container of hot food on the seat to help keep it warm during your travel.
 Since heated seats are only available in motor vehicles, this trick absolutely qualifies as a car hack.

 DIY Floor Mats